 In the spring of 1903, the American Unitarian Association sent the Reverend Elmer Newbert to Indianapolis to start a Unitarian church.
 The first public service was held early in May 1903.
-The congregation first met in the Hebrew Temple at the corner of 10th and Delaware streets.
-Reverend Newbert came from the All Souls Unitarian Church of Augusta, Maine, bringing with him the name for the new church.
-During Reverend Newbert’s tenure as minister, the All Souls covenant was created.
+The congregation first met in the Hebrew Temple at the corner of 10th and Delaware Streets.
+The Reverend Newbert came from the All Souls Unitarian Church of Augusta, Maine, bringing with him the name for the new church.
+During the Reverend Newbert’s tenure as minister, the All Souls covenant was created.

-In 1984, the congregation voted to call Reverend W. Edward Harris as its minister.
-Reverend Harris served as President of the Unitarian Universalist Ministers Association and published numerous articles and books on religious issues, politics, and community affairs.
+In 1984, the congregation voted to call the Reverend W. Edward Harris as its minister.
+The Reverend Harris served as President of the Unitarian Universalist Ministers Association and published numerous articles and books on religious issues, politics, and community affairs.
 He also wrote poetry.

-In 1993 Reverend Bruce Clear became minister of All Souls, which celebrated its 100th birthday in 2003.
+In 1993, the Reverend Bruce Clear became minister of All Souls, which celebrated its 100th birthday in 2003.
 It was during this time that the Centennial Celebration Capital Campaign Committee was formed, paving the way for many improvements to the building, including the Atrium addition.
 Reverend Clear served the church until 2011 when he retired due to medical issues.
 The congregation voted to bestow upon him the honor of minister emeritus.

 The Reverend Dr. Gretchen Woods served All Souls Unitarian Church as the interim minister from 2011- 2013.